Industry News

 The design phase corresponds to structuring the creative approach.

 Ideas are turned into concrete actions.
-Roles are clearly defined and responsibilities allocated.
+Roles are clearly defined and responsibilities are allocated.

 The project requires close collaboration between marketing, creative and operational teams.